sgerogia/sgerogia.github.io/_posts/2022-09-12-Chainlink-Oracle.md

 CRON or on a webhook call?
 A Job is the overall framework in which the individual data pipeline of Tasks, Adapters and Initiators will execute in.

-From a [product PoV][20] the reason for this technical choice (a highly configurable process) is clear.
+From a [product PoV][20] the reason for the technical choice (a highly configurable process) is clear.
-Node and validator [operators'][21] skill-set leans more towards DevOps and sysadmin than development.
+Node and validator [operators'][21] skillset leans more towards DevOps and sysadmin than development.
 I.e. it is easier for them to spin up new services based on configuration, rather than coding.
 Zero-code deployments make a lot of sense for them.